stiemannkj1/auto-update-example/README.md

 approach is simpler and could work from a build pipeline with SSH access to the server.
 So SSH authentication and server filesystem permissions could be used in lieu of server functionality.

+The server could also have used gRPC rather than HTTP/JSON for communication, but JSON/HTTP is easier to debug and works with a browser as well.
+It works well for this simple case.